 Take PROMACTA exactly as your doctor tells you to take it.
 Do not stop taking PROMACTA without talking with your doctor first.
 Do not change your dose or schedule for taking PROMACTA unless your doctor tells you to change it.
-Take PROMACTA on an empty stomach, either 1 hour before or 2 hours after eating food.
-Take PROMACTA at least 2 hours before or 4 hours after eating dairy products and calcium-fortified juices.
+Take PROMACTA without a meal or with a meal low in calcium (50 mg or less) and at least 2 hours before or 4 hours after eating calcium-rich foods, such as dairy products, calcium-fortified juices, and certain fruits and vegetables.
 If you miss a dose of PROMACTA, wait and take your next scheduled dose.
-Do not take more than one dose of PROMACTA in one day.
+Do not take more than 1 dose of PROMACTA in 1 day.
 If you take too much PROMACTA, you may have a higher risk of serious side effects.
 Call your doctor right away.
 Your doctor will check your platelet count during your treatment with PROMACTA and change your dose of PROMACTA as needed.
 Tell your doctor about any bruising or bleeding that happens while you take and after you stop taking PROMACTA.

 Avoid situations and medicines that may increase your risk of bleeding while taking PROMACTA.

 - Worsening of a precancerous blood condition to a blood cancer called acute myelogenous leukemia (AML).
 PROMACTA is not for treatment of people with a precancerous condition called myelodysplastic syndromes (MDS).
 If you have MDS and receive PROMACTA, your MDS condition may worsen and become AML.
 If MDS worsens to become AML, you may die sooner from AML